 Afterwards, show that you have knowledge of your products and give suggestions for cocktails based on your customers’ interests.
 Lastly, you can always upsell certain drinks, just don’t be too pushy.

 What do you enjoy most about bartending?

-To answer this question, ask yourself the ‘why’ behind your reason for pursuing bartending.
+To answer this question, ask yourself, "why become a bartender".
 What makes this particular career a fulfilling one for you, personally?
 Your interviewer wants to know they’re hiring someone who is not only equipped to do the job, but also passionate.

 What is your favourite drink to make and why?

 A fun question to answer as its one of those that doesn’t have a wrong answer.
 Maybe mention which ingredients are in your favourite drink so that your interviewer can see you know your stuff.
-Then explain why you’d choose that one over others and be specific.
+Then explain why you’d choose certain cocktail recipes over others and be specific.
 Who knows– maybe you and your interviewer share drink preferences!

 What would you consider the most essential bartender tools?